 Chowder is thick and chunky in texture with a rich, creamy taste and subtly sweet flavor.

-What is in chicken chowder?
+What is in this chicken chowder recipe?

 (Scroll down for the detailed measurements in the printable recipe at the bottom of the page.)